drupol/not-a-number.io/content/posts/random/2025-05-01-refactoring-my-infrastructure-as-code-configurations.md

 ## How It Works

+This project is built using [`flake.parts`](https://flake.parts), a modular and composable framework for structuring Nix flakes.
+Unlike traditional monolithic flake setups, `flake.parts` allows me to break down the configuration into logical, reusable parts, each focused on a specific concern (e.g., formatting, NixOS modules, Home Manager modules).
+This keeps the flake configuration clean and scalable, and more importantly, promotes maintainability, extensibility, and collaboration.

-The first step is enabling the [`modules` feature](https://flake.parts/options/flake-parts-modules.html) in `flake-parts`, which allows you to define and aggregate modular custom configurations.
+The first step is enabling the [`modules` feature](https://flake.parts/options/flake-parts-modules.html) in [`flake.parts`](https://flake.parts/), which allows you to define and aggregate modular custom configurations.

 I define two types of modules: